WhiteRock Home

 Having a third-party partner with an outside perspective come in and assist in gathering this information can be extremely helpful.

-At WhiteRock, we provide detailed assessment services to measure and learn how your Salesforce platforms are utilized and leveraged to meet your needs.
-We cover the details of the assessment in a workshop with your team to confirm findings and discuss options.
-After that, your team receives an assessment report detailing the findings, solutions, and the order of implementation of the changes found in the assessment (your CRM journey map).
+At WhiteRock, we provide detailed assessment services to understand how your Salesforce platform is utilized and leveraged to support your business.
+We review findings in a working session with your team to confirm findings and discuss options.

 Benefits of Working With A Salesforce Partner